zolars/bank-system/README.md

 ## Install Instruction

 Double click the `Setup.bat` in order to install our software.
-Then You can find the `BikeShareSystem-*.jar` in your installation path.
+Then You can find the `bank-system.jar` in your installation path.

 We can also use the command-line interface to install this program everywhere you want with source files (`*.java` and `MANIFEST-*.MF`).